Microshak/MicroNotes/UW/Week1IoT.md

 #Final Project
 * The final project will be due on the last class (June 6th)
-* The project will consist of a proposal, a presentation and a project write up including code if applicable
+* The project will consist of a proposal, a presentation and a project write up including code
 * The project proposal will be due May 2nd

 ---